-Potential First-Time Major Champions At Augusta - US Masters 2018
+Potential First-Time Major Champions At Augusta - US Masters 2019

-With seven of the last eight Majors being won by first-time Major champions, we look at who is most likely to continue the trend at The Masters this year.... by Lewis Blain
+With nine of the last 12 Majors being won by first-time champions, we look at who is most likely to continue the trend at The Masters this year...

 Potential First-Time Major Champions At Augusta

-Last year’s Masters saw Sergio Garcia finally break his major duck with a playoff victory over Justin Rose.
+Last year’s Masters Tournament saw Patrick Reed win his first Major, following on from Sergio Garcia, Danny Willett and Jordan Spieth all winning their first Major at Augusta.

-Augusta National is often the location for many players looking to open their account in the majors – since 2007, eight winners have indeed been first-time major winners.
+Augusta National is often the location for many players looking to open their account in the Majors – so could it be a first-timer again this year?

-So who could join the likes of Jordan Spieth, Bubba Watson and Adam Scott?
+Below, we look at some who could pick up a Green Jacket this year…

 Potential First-Time Major Champions At Augusta: